Fact Sheet 3 June 1998

 - Personnel air monitoring

 There will be an Illinois EPA Bureau of Land representative at the site five days per week for the duration of the project to assure that the terms of the decommissioning plan are met.
 The demolition work plan may be viewed in the public repository at the Lawrence Public Library on 12th Street in Lawrenceville.
-Also, the work plan may be viewed at the Illinois EPA's Springfield Office through a Freedom of Information Act request.
-Please send a written request to Diana Gobelman, FOIA Officer, Bureau of Land at the above address.
+Also, the work plan may be viewed at the Illinois EPA office in Springfield through a Freedom of Information Act (FOIA) request.

 I live near the site.
 Should I be concerned about current site activities affecting my family's health?